 Hydraulic presses can exert many thousands of pounds of force, making them useful for industrial operations such as forming metal parts.
-The pressure in the press’s hydraulic system is typically measured in pounds per square inch, which is force per unit area.
+You typically measure hydraulic pressure in pounds per square inch (psi), which is force per unit area.
 To calculate the force produced, multiply the pressure by the area of the hydraulic cylinder’s piston in square inches.
 This will give you the force in pounds, which you can easily convert into tons.

 Reference the necessary data, such as psi and cylinder piston diameter or area.
-This information should be offered in the hydraulic press's specification sheet.
+Look for this information in the hydraulic press's specification sheet.

-Calculate the area of the cylinder piston, if it is not offered on the specification sheet.
+Calculate the area of the cylinder piston, if you can't find it on the specification sheet.
 Use the formula: Area equals 3.14 times the square of the diameter, divided by four.

 Multiply the pressure rating, in psi, by the area.
 In the example, if the press offered 2,500 psi, then you would multiply 2,500 by 12.56.
 This gives you 31,400 pounds.